lyijin/notes_for_future_me/megalodon_on_slurm.md

 ## Troubleshooting corner ##

 I'm still not 100% sure WHY these errors occur, but google + elbow grease led to fixes that work (mysteriously).
+From brief discussion with SC, oddities could sometimes occur when mixing `conda` packages (usually compiled with `gcc`) and `pip install` stuff (which sometimes uses the system default compiler, `icc` in this case).

 Problem 1: `mappy` (Python bindings for `minimap2`, automatically installed by `pip install megalodon`) complains about intel sse2 something something.